 INTEGRITY OF RECORDS AND SOUND ACCOUNTING PRACTICES

 Magellan takes very seriously the accuracy of its financial records and financial statements.
-All Company records are to be prepared with care and honesty and in compliance with Magellan’s accounting and internal control procedures, record keeping policy, anti-corruption policy, and with Canadian generally accepted accounting principles and all applicable standards, laws and regulations for accounting and financial reporting of transactions, estimates and forecasts.
+All Company records are to be prepared with care and honesty and in compliance with Magellan’s accounting and internal control procedures, corporate policy 1.08 Anti–Corruption, and with Canadian generally accepted accounting principles and all applicable standards, laws and regulations for accounting and financial reporting of transactions, estimates and forecasts.

 MAINTENANCE OF ASSETS

 All Employees have a responsibility to protect Magellan’s assets against loss, theft, abuse and unauthorized use or disposal.
 Magellan’s assets include information about opportunities available to the Company and all property whether tangible, intangible or electronic in form, which includes the Company’s products, equipment, vehicles, computers, and software and telephone systems.
 All Magellan’s assets must only be used for legitimate business purposes and not for personal gain.

 Employees must preserve and protect the confidentiality of information entrusted to them by the Company, the Stakeholders and\or third parties.
 Employees must use such information only in the performance of their employment duties except when disclosing the information is authorized or is legally mandated.
-Confidential information encompasses proprietary information which is not in the public domain that could be of use to investors or competitors, or that could harm the Company, its employees, its customers or suppliers if disclosed.
+Confidential information encompasses proprietary information which is not in the public domain that could be of use to investors or competitors, or that could harm the Company, its Employees, its customers or suppliers if disclosed.
 Employees should not discuss confidential information in public places, such as elevators, public transportation or restaurants.
 The Employees’ responsibility to protect confidential information continues outside the workplace and remains permanently in effect after leaving employment with the Company.